Average Cost of Homeowners Insurance in New Hampshire (2025)

 Average Cost of Home Insurance in New Hampshire by Credit Score

-Homeowners in New Hampshire with poor credit scores pay an average annual premium of $2,133 for homeowners insurance, reflecting a significant increase compared to those with excellent credit, who pay $803 on average.
-Credit scores impact insurance rates because insurers use them to gauge the risk of potential claims.
+Homeowners in New Hampshire with poor credit scores pay an average annual premium of $2,133 for homeowners insurance, compared to $803 for those with excellent credit.
+Credit scores impact insurance rates because insurers use them to assess claim risk.

-While you may not be able to improve your credit score immediately, you can enhance it over time to potentially lower your rates.
-In the short term, comparing insurers can reveal cost-saving opportunities.
-Explore options and see which will save you the most in less than 15 minutes.
+You can't improve your credit score overnight, but you can enhance it over time to lower your rates.
+Compare insurers now to find immediate savings; see which will save you the most in less than 15 minutes.

 Average Annual Home Insurance Premium in New Hampshire by Credit Rating